Halloween safety tips for parents & kids

-While Halloween can be lots of fun for the whole family, there are a few things to think about for a safe Halloween.
-Surveys have found that Halloween comes with a heightened risk for injury and even death.
+While Halloween can be lots of fun for the whole family, there are a few steps your family can take to ensure a safe and enjoyable Halloween.
+Surveys have found that Halloween comes with a heightened risk of injury and even death, particularly for children, who may engage in risky behaviors, wear dangerous costumes or not pay attention when trick-or-treating in the dark.

-While we can’t control what everyone else around us does, there are plenty of steps we can take as parents and caregivers to ensure the safety of children and neighbors this Halloween.
-To make Halloween a success, it’s important to prioritize safety as kids go door-to-door.
-Here are a few of our top tips for a safe Halloween, so everyone can have the best time.
+While we can’t control what everyone else around us does, there are plenty of ways parents and caregivers can ensure the safety of children and neighbors this Halloween.
+To make the holiday a success, it’s essential to prioritize safety as kids go door-to-door.
+Here are a few of our Halloween safety tips for kids and adults to ensure everyone has a great night.

 Halloween safety tips for parents

-As parents, it’s our job to set our kids up for a safe and successful evening of trick-or-treating on Halloween.
-This means discussing and implementing Halloween safety measures before trick-or-treating even begins.
+As parents, it’s our job to prepare our kids for a safe and successful Halloween.
+This means discussing and implementing these Halloween safety tips for kids before trick-or-treating begins.

 Before trick-or-treating

-Before trick-or-treating, choose costumes without masks that can impair breathing and vision and clothing that isn’t baggy to prevent tripping.
+Before Halloween night, make choices that prioritize safety.
+Start by choosing costumes without masks that can impair breathing or vision.
+Be sure that clothing isn’t baggy to prevent tripping.

-Start the evening by having a conversation with your kids about the expectations for trick or treating safety.
-Younger children should always be supervised and should only go out with a trusted adult.
-Child trackers may be clipped to clothing, or emergency contact information can be written on their arm or wristband should they become separated.
+Start the evening by having a conversation with your kids about the expectations for trick-or-treating safety.
+Younger children should always be supervised and only go out with a trusted adult.
+Child trackers may be clipped to clothing if they are available.
+Or consider writing emergency contact information on their arm or a wristband should they become separated from the rest of the family.

-Older children should have directions for their trick-or-treating route, who they will be walking with, and what time they are expected to return home.
+Older children should have clear directions for their trick-or-treating route and a specific time they are expected to return home.
 This may also include checking in with parents periodically throughout the evening.
+Also, take note of who your children are trick-or-treating with and consider getting the contact information for their parents.

 During trick-or-treating

-With all of the activities on Halloween nights, teach children to be particularly aware of their surroundings when trick-or-treating.
-Going out in groups is important, whether it’s a neighborhood pod or a handful of young kids with parental supervision.
+One of the most important Halloween safety tips for kids is to teach them to be particularly aware of their surroundings when trick-or-treating.
+Going out in groups is essential, whether it’s a neighborhood pod or a handful of young kids with parental supervision.

-Kids should be supervised at all times, especially when they are going up to the door at houses and crossing streets.
-Supplying them with a flashlight, glowstick, or reflective tape is a good safety practice to remain seen in the dark.
+In the evening, kids should be supervised at all times, especially when they go up to the doors of houses and cross streets.
+Supplying them with a flashlight, glowstick or reflective tape is a good safety practice to ensure they are seen in the dark.

-Teach children to never go inside of a stranger’s home on Halloween or any other night of the year.
-Instruct them to use crosswalks when they cross the street.
-And remind them to not approach pets, who may be particularly on edge due to the excitement of the evening.
+Teach children never to go inside a stranger’s home on Halloween or any other night of the year.
+Instruct them to use crosswalks when crossing the street.
+And remind them not to approach pets, who may be particularly on edge due to the excitement of the evening.

 After trick-or-treating